Niggas' Revenge

-Niggas' Revenge is a 2001 gay pornographic film produced and directed by Dick Wadd and starring Bobby Blake and Flex-Deon Blake in their last film together.
+Niggas' Revenge is a 2001 gay pornographic horror film produced and directed by Dick Wadd and starring Bobby Blake and Flex-Deon Blake in their last film together.
 In his autobiography My Life in Porn, Bobby Blake devoted a whole chapter to the film, explaining some of his motives and describing it as "an expensive movie and the most powerful movie of my life", adding, "It's also one of the most controversial adult films ever made, and that's what I wanted it to be - I had decided this was to be my last film, and I wanted to take it to the limit."

 Synopsis

-Three neo-Nazi supremacists (Dallas Chalmers and his white "posse" Chane Adams and Bud Cockerham) go to the residence of the Blakes (Bobby Blake and his brother Chris Blake and Flex-Deon Blake) and shout racial slurs, harassing and bullying them in an attempt to get them to leave the neighborhood.
+Three neo-Nazi supremacists go to the residence of the Blakes and shout racial slurs, harassing and bullying them in an attempt to get them to leave the neighborhood.
 However, the muscular black neighbors have finally had enough and get their revenge on the white harassers.
 They capture them and put them in a cage.
 Then they proceed to beat them up, urinate on them and sexually degrade and torture them until they completely break down and submit to the power of their black masters.
 The Blakes also invite Eric Top Stud, a light-skinned Puerto Rican stud to take part in abusing the neo-Nazis.
 There are also scenes of incest between Chris and Bobby Blake with Chris being the sole submissive black in the film.